 In 2006, Peter opened the still-operating Peter’s Cuisine Catering Service.
 Then in 2011, Parmesan Pete’s launched in Bonita Springs as a take-out establishment.
 It didn’t take long to realize Anna Savino’s touch was making quite an impression in Southwest Florida.
 So the following year, Parmesan Pete’s opened in Naples as a full-service restaurant.

 The tradition continues to grow.
-Today it even includes Little Pete’s Italian Food Truck, running deliciously since January of 2016.
-And to satisfy the demand of our loyal customers, we’re pleased to announce the opening of Pete’s Pizzeria, located within shouting distance of Parmesan Pete’s.
+We’re pleased to announce the opening of Pete’s Pizzeria, located within shouting distance of Parmesan Pete’s.